 - Open questions can be included with the pre-coded ones and these can be used to express themselves spontaneously and in their own words.
 A few questions of this kind would be good to include in the types of questions to ask for an internal communication survey.

 One of the sections of the questionnaire will be about the respondent's profile.
 Ensure you ask questions that will only be relevant to the study as employees are concerned about their privacy.
-Too much information may lead to identification of who they are which defeats the purpose of having anonymous respondents.
+Too much information may lead to the identification of who they are which defeats the purpose of having an anonymous employee survey.
 It is recommended that a separate analysis of groups be done if there are at least 10 respondents.
 The purpose is to assure that the individuals will not be identified.

-Melcrum, one of the leading Internal Communication companies has compiled top ten questions to include in an internal communication questionnaire.
+Melcrum, one of the leading Internal Communication companies has compiled the top ten questions to include in an internal communication questionnaire.
 These questions were discussed and voted by their members as the questions that elicit the most useful responses from the employee-respondents and help shape the company's internal communication strategy.
-The top ten questions voted for employee engagement survey questionnaires are the following:
+The top ten questions (out of 25) voted for employee engagement survey questionnaires are the following:

 - How do you feel about coming to work every morning?